 - 1. Compressed tables (i.e., tables with compressed tuples) and smart tables are not accepted.
-However, do note that short tables (i.e., tables with tuples containing '') are accepted in 2018. - 2.
+However, do note that positive short tables (i.e., tables with tuples containing '') are accepted (as in 2018).
+Negative short tables are not accepted. - 2.
 Empty Tables (i.e., tables with with 0 support or 0 conflict) are not accepted.